 S.13.
-Interpretation of Score (Classifies interpretation of score according to whether better quality is associated with a higher score, a lower score, a score falling within a defined interval, or a passing score)

-Better quality = Higher score
+Interpretation of Score (Classifies interpretation of score according to whether better quality is associated with a higher score, a lower score, a score falling within a defined interval, or a passing score) Better quality = Higher score

 S.14.
-Calculation Algorithm/Measure Logic (Diagram or describe the calculation of the measure score as an ordered sequence of steps including identifying the target population; exclusions; cases meeting the target process, condition, event, or outcome; time period for data, aggregating data; risk adjustment; etc.)

-Denominator: For the reporting month, patients are included in the denominator if:

-- Patient modality is indicated as HD during the entire month (in-center or home) - Patient is on thrice weekly dialysis during the month - Patient age as of the beginning of the reporting month is at least 18 years - Patient has had ESRD for greater than 90 days at the beginning of the month - Assigned to the facility for the entire month
+Calculation Algorithm/Measure Logic (Diagram or describe the calculation of the measure score as an ordered sequence of steps including identifying the target population; exclusions; cases meeting the target process, condition, event, or outcome; time period for data, aggregating data; risk adjustment; etc.) Denominator: For the reporting month, patients are included in the denominator if: Patient modality is indicated as PD during the entire month Patient age as of the beginning of the reporting month is at least 18 years Patient has had ESRD for greater than 90 days at the beginning of the month Patient has been assigned to the facility for the entire month